evanmayer/rtlobs/README.md

 - rtl_biast (optional, enables powering an external low noise amplifier through the RTL-SDR coax)

 ## Known issues:
 - This is a work in progress.
 Not all features are implemented yet.
+- Making spectra with Python is much, much slower than the equivalent compiled C/C++ code (see rtl-power or rtl-power-fftw), and taking multiple spectra for averaging is far less time-efficient.
+This means greater noise for equivalent integration times in standalone utilities (less sensitivity)
+  - As a consequence, any functions hitting pyrtlsdr's get_samples() over and over inside a time-integration loop may underestimate the average power accumulated over that time when compared to a standalone compiled C/C++ utility.
+Since more overhead is spent calling driver functions from Python, a smaller fraction of the integration time is spent collecting samples.
+Calibration should mitigate the effect, but the consequences outlined above for noise are more difficult to get around without an intelligently designed buffer system.
 - It requires much more fiddling to set up and take observations now than it eventually will.
 - Recorded and calibration values may not invalid due to mistakes in math, mistakes of omission, and assumptions involved in the implementation.
 - Robustness and exception handling, as well as SIGINT, etc., handling are not implemented beyond that handled by default in Python.